 If one provision of a non-compete agreement is found to be unreasonable and invalid, the court may rework the restriction to make it enforceable if the balance of the agreement is otherwise reasonable under the so-called “blue pencil” doctrine.

-This West Virginia non-compete agreement template will let you draft an agreement for your business:
+This West Virginia non-compete agreement template will let you draft an agreement for your business, downloadable in PDF or Word format: